 • Inviting you to alumni and other public university events

 • Wealth analysis (sometimes known as ‘wealth screening’) and research (‘prospect research’) in order to improve our understanding of our alumni and supporters, inform our fundraising strategy and target our communications more effectively

 • Internal record keeping, including the management of any feedback or complaints

 • Administrative purposes (e.g. in order to process a donation you have made or to administer an event you have registered for or attended)

 • To support activity linked to our mentoring and employability programmes

 • To conduct internal analysis of the progress and effectiveness of our campaigns and other activities

 • We only process Special Category data when you have informed us that we may do so for a specific purpose, such as to support our employability and mentoring programmes.

-Communications to you may be sent by post, telephone or electronic means (principally by email), depending on the contact details we hold and the preferences expressed by you about the types of communications you wish to receive.
+Communications may be sent to you by post, telephone or electronically (email and SMS), depending on the options you chose.
 If you provide us with contact details for a particular method of communication we will assume that you have given us your consent for us to update your record and communicate with you using this information, unless you have told us otherwise.
 Contact details provided directly by you will update any previous preferences in relation to this channel unless you inform us otherwise.
 If you are registered with the Telephone Preference Service (TPS) but provide us with a telephone number we will assume that we have your consent to call you on this number.

 If you have concerns or queries about any of these purposes, or how we communicate with you, please contact us using the details listed below.